 Many individuals gravitate to the firefighting profession for the camaraderie that it offers.
-Firefighters work as a team, with each man and woman in uniform depending on the other to perform their job.
-Firefighters commonly spend long hours together at the fire station, often working 48-hour shifts.
+Firefighters work as a team, with each man and woman in uniform depending on the other to perform a job.
+They commonly spend long hours together at a station, working 48-hour shifts.
 The fire station becomes a second home for many, with meals prepared and shared together like a family.

 For those who prefer to steer clear of a 9-to-5 work schedule, flexible hours are another reason to be a firefighter.
-For instance, our firefighters work 48 hours on duty, and have 96 hours off duty.
-Fire stations commonly have sleeping and living quarters, along with kitchens and showers, allowing for meals, rest and relaxation when fire calls are not occurring.
+For instance, our firefighters work 48 hours on duty and have 96 hours off duty.
+Fire stations commonly have sleeping and living quarters, along with kitchens and showers, allowing for meals, and rest when fire calls are not occurring.

 The respect of the job.
 Being proud of what you do for a living.